Made in Cornwall

-Come explore Cornwall as a creative community from the late 19 th century through the late 20 th century through paintings, photographs, artifacts, and oral histories.
-The exhibit will also explore how Cornwall has maintained a sense of self and community with the influx of many cultural producers, such as Lewis Gannett and James Thurber, during the 20th century and its influence on these creators of culture and artistic trends in America.
-Visitors will also be encouraged to engage their creativity and consider their role in a creative community throughout the exhibit via interactive stations.
-Discover little known facts about Cornwall’s cultural history, and learn what is being done today to promote art within Cornwall’s community.
+Come explore Cornwall as a working community from its founding through the mid 20th century.
+The exhibit will also consider how rural communities responded to the close of most of the region’s industrial enterprises at the beginning of the 20th century.
+Visitors will be encouraged to engage their creativity and consider the concept of industry, as it exists in rural communities throughout the exhibit via interactive stations.
+Discover little known facts about Cornwall’s labor history, and learn what is being done today to promote future industry within Cornwall’s community.

-The exhibit and related programs have been generously funded by the Buchanan Fund through The Community Foundation of Northwest Connecticut, National Iron Bank, and Torrington Savings Bank.
+The exhibit and related programs have been generously funded by the Margaret C. Tupper Fund through The Community Foundation of Northwest Connecticut, National Iron Bank, and Torrington Savings Bank.

 The Cornwall Historical Society is located at 7 Pine Street in Cornwall, CT.
 Admission is free, although donations are welcome.